Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 1.1 Overview:

-Penetration testing, often referred to as pen testing, is a simulated cyberattack against a computer system, network, or web application to evaluate its security.
+Penetration testing, often called pen testing, is a simulated cyberattack against a computer system, network, or web application to evaluate its security.
 The primary objective is to identify vulnerabilities that attackers could exploit.
 For web applications, penetration testing involves assessing the security of the application’s components, including its front-end and back-end infrastructure, APIs, and database interactions.

 1.2 Objective: